airbnb/DeepLinkDispatch/README.md

 ```

 If, depending on app state or parameter values you have to either just start an `Intent` or a
-`TaskStackBuilder`, you can return an instance of `DeepLinkMethodResult`.
-Which can have any.
+`TaskStackBuilder`, you can return an instance of `DeepLinkMethodResult`, which can have any.
 The system will pick whichever value is not null but will prefer the `TaskStackBuilder` if both
 are not null.